strikersps/Cholera-Disease-Analysis/README.md

 ![WHO-Subregion With Most Number of Cholera Cases Reported (2007-2016)](https://github.com/strikersps/Cholera-Disease-Analysis/blob/main/Cholera-Cases-and-Deaths-Last-10-Years.png)

-- The following short documentary explains, **How Cholera Outbreak Happened In Haiti In 2010** after a [devastating earthquake](https://www.history.com/this-day-in-history/massive-earthquake-strikes-haiti) which destroyed most of the infrastructure of Haiti and made millions of people to live in tents like a refugee camp.
+- The following short documentary explains, **How Cholera Outbreak Happened In Haiti In 2010** after a [devastating earthquake](https://www.history.com/this-day-in-history/massive-earthquake-strikes-haiti) which destroyed most of the infrastructure of Haiti and made millions of people to live in tents like a refugee camp shows that how weak and fragile the infrastructure of Haiti was and how that with several other consequences of weak infrastructure and governance led to Cholera Outbreak In Haiti in 2010.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Xx4sQ0oeU9Q
 " target="_blank"><img src="http://img.youtube.com/vi/Xx4sQ0oeU9Q/0.jpg"